beyondmeh/piu/README.md

 If you can make piu better or add support for a missing distro, please feel free to submit a pull request.
 There are no further requirements, contributing to `piu` is easy and also doesn't stink!

 ## License
-Copyright &copy; 2017 - 2020 Timothy Keith, except where otherwise noted.
+Copyright &copy; 2017 - 2023 BeyondMeh, except where otherwise noted.

 Licensed under the [ISC license](https://github.com/keithieopia/piu/blob/master/LICENSE).